-- 111. Plaintiff Doe incorporates Paragraphs 1 through 110 as though fully set forth herein. - 112.
-A reasonable person would not expect or tolerate the sexual harassment, exploitation, molestation, and abuse of Plaintiff Doe by Dr. Heaps, nor tolerate or expect the UC Regents' knowledge of and callous indifference to the abuse.
-Plaintiff Doe had great faith, trust, and confidence in Defendants, which, by virtue of their wrongful conduct, turned to fear, shame, and humiliation.
+120. Plaintiff Doe 18 incorporates Paragraphs 1 through 119 as though fully set forth herein.

+121. A reasonable person would not expect or tolerate the sexual harassment, exploitation, molestation, and abuse of Plaintiff Doe 18 by Dr. Heaps, nor tolerate or expect the UC Regents' knowledge of and callous indifference to the abuse.
+Plaintiff Doe 18 had great faith, trust, and confidence in Defendants, which, by virtue of their wrongful conduct, turned to fear, shame, and humiliation.

-- 113. A reasonable person would not expect or tolerate the UC Regents placing Dr. Heaps-who was known to the UC Regents to have physically and sexually abused other patients-in a position of care of Plaintiff Doe, which enabled Dr. Heaps to have access to Plaintiff Doe so that he could commit wrongful sexual acts, including the conduct described herein. - 114.
-A reasonable person would not expect or tolerate the Defendants, their agents, servants, and/or employees to be incapable of supervising, preventing, and stopping Dr. Heaps from committing wrongful sexual acts with patients, including Plaintiff Doe, or to be incapable or unwilling to supervise Dr. Heaps.
-A reasonable person would not expect a chaperone whose presence was supposed to ensure Plaintiff Doe's comfort and safety during a gynecological exam would sit idly by and not say anything while Plaintiff Doe was being sexually abused by a physician.
-Indeed the presence of the silent chaperone further exacerbated Plaintiff Doe's extreme embarrassment and harm as she was subjected to the misconduct with a silent audience. - an obligation to her that necessarily implicated Plaintiff Doe's emotional well-being.
-Specifically, Defendants had a duty to (1) take reasonable measures to prevent harm to Plaintiff Doe and (2) to promptly, adequately, reliably, fairly, and impartially investigate and resolve Plaintiff Doe's complaint against Dr. Heaps, and to protect her from Dr. Heaps. - 116.
-There was an especially likely risk that Defendants' negligent actions and inactions would cause serious emotional distress to Plaintiff Doe.
-Defendants' failure to take reasonable steps to institute safeguards to prevent sexual abuse and harassment caused Plaintiff Doe tremendous harm.
-In addition, Defendants' failure to promptly, adequately, reliably, fairly, and impartially investigate and resolve Plaintiff Doe's complaint was likely to cause her to continue to feel unsafe, demeaned, and harassed, and to subject her to further abuse from her attacker by sending the message that her sexual abuse and harassment would not be taken seriously. - 117.
-Defendants' negligence was a substantial factor in causing Plaintiff Doe serious emotional distress.
+- 122. A reasonable person would not expect or tolerate the UC Regents placing Dr. Heaps-who was known to the UC Regents to have physically and sexually abused other patients-in a position of care of Plaintiff Doe 18, which enabled Dr. Heaps to have access to Plaintiff Doe 18 so that he could commit wrongful sexual acts, including the conduct described herein. - 123.
+A reasonable person would not expect or tolerate the Defendants, their agents, servants, and/or employees to be incapable of supervising, preventing, and stopping Dr. Heaps from committing wrongful sexual acts with patients, including Plaintiff Doe 18, or to be incapable or unwilling to supervise Dr. Heaps.
+A reasonable person would not expect a chaperone whose presence was supposed to ensure Plaintiff Doe's comfort and safety during a gynecological exam would sit idly by and not say anything while Plaintiff Doe 18 was being sexually abused by a physician.
+A reasonable person would not expect that UCLA would not vet its nurse/chaperones to determine whether they have criminal histories and remove them from their positions when it is clear that they have alcohol and drug dependencies.
+Indeed looking back now on what she understands to be sexual abuse, the presence of the silent chaperone has further exacerbated Plaintiff Doe 18's extreme embarrassment and harm as she was subjected to the misconduct with a silent audience. - 124.
+Defendants had a special relationship with Plaintiff Doe 18 and/or had undertaken an obligation to her that necessarily implicated Plaintiff Doe 18's emotional well-being.
+Specifically, Defendants had a duty to take reasonable measures to prevent harm to Plaintiff Doe 18 and to protect her from Dr. Heaps. - 125.
+There was an especially likely risk that Defendants' negligent actions and inactions would cause serious emotional distress to Plaintiff Doe 18.
+Defendants' failure to take reasonable steps to institute safeguards to prevent sexual abuse and harassment caused Plaintiff Doe 18 tremendous harm.

+126. Defendants' negligence was a substantial factor in causing Plaintiff Doe serious emotional distress.